Take a story's temperature by studying its tone. Is it hopeful? Cynical? Snarky? Playful?

 But that makes the whole thing sound weirdo and funny, like my brain was a giant French fry, so it seems more serious and poetic and accurate to say, "I was born with water on the brain."
 (1.1-1.3)

 As a character, he's what we might call hyperbolic (or exaggerated).
 Is this a bad thing?
 No way.
 A lover of words, Arnold likes big gutsy images and huge exuberant ideas.
 Sure he's a little over the top—but that's why we love him.
 Arnold, much like his writing, is filled to the brim with life.

-Here's the thing about Arnold— even though he goes through a massive amount of crap in his life, he is writing is almost always hopeful.
+Here's the thing about Arnold— even though he goes through a massive amount of heartache in his life, his writing is almost always hopeful.
 He's always filled with joy, he always is excited to be alive.
 In order to cope with all of the death in his life, Arnold makes lists of his favorite foods, books, bands, and basketball players.

 Arnold's hope—and his realization that "[he is] going to be okay" (29.43) gives him buoyancy—and is what ultimately leads him to fight for his dreams by leaving the reservation.